John Mohring (linebacker, born 1984)

-John Mohring Jr. (born August 31, 1984) is a former professional football linebacker.
-He was signed as an undrafted free agent by the Tampa Bay Buccaneers in 2007.
+John Mohring Jr. (born August 31, 1984) is an American former professional football linebacker who played in the Canadian Football League (CFL) and Arena Football League (AFL).
 He played college football for the Georgia Southern Eagles.
-He was an assistant coach at Arkansas State University.
-He is currently the Head Coach at Savannah Country Day School in Savannah, Georgia.

 Collegiate career

-At Georgia Southern, John competed for four years and recorded 302 tackles, tying for fifth all-time in school history.
+At Georgia Southern, Mohring competed for four years and recorded 302 tackles, tying for fifth all-time in school history.
 He was honored by being named the Football Coaches Association Division I-AA All American team for the 2006 season.

 Professional career

-John has participated in mini-camps with the Buffalo Bills and was a member of the 2007 Tampa Bay Buccaneers training camp.